Yemeni Air Force: Build-up and wars between the two Yemens

 The PDRYAF participated in the short Yemenite War of 1972, flying transport missions in support of the ground units, and air strikes with its MiG-17 fighters.
 One of these aircraft was shot down by the Northerners, with its pilot killed.
 The North Yemeni air force isn't known to have been involved in the conflict, even though it received five MiG-17s and four Ilyushin Il-28s donated by Egypt and flown by Egyptian pilots midway through the war.
 However, these pilots weren't allowed to fly any combat sorties against the South Yemeni forces.

-Shortly after the end of the conflict, the PDRYAF started receiving its first MiG-21MFs.
-By 1974, more than 40 of them had been delivered.
-Training on the new aircraft was supported by a group of Cuban advisors.
-Around 1976, a dozen of Sukhoi Su-22s was delivered to replace the Il-28 bombers.
+Shortly after the end of the conflict, the PDRYAF started receiving its first MiG-21MFs from the Soviet Union and East Germany.
+36 pilots were trained in India and Indian Air Force and Cuban Air Force instructors were also based in PDRY.
+By 1974, more than 40 MiG-21s had been delivered.
+Around 1976, a dozen of Su-7 and Sukhoi Su-22s were delivered to replace the Il-28 bombers.
 In the frame of South Yemeni involvement in the Ogaden War, the PDRYAF sent 12 MiG-17Fs and two MiG-15UTIs to Ethiopia in 1977, together with pilots and ground personnel.
 Another contingent followed in early January 1978, including some MiG-21 pilots; one of them was killed when his aircraft, a MiG-21MF donated to Ethiopia by the USSR, was shot down by Somalian air defences on 15 February.
 The MiG-15s and MiG-17s were never returned to South Yemen, and most of their pilots converted to Su-22s.

 In February 1979, a new war between the two Yemens broke out.
 It was preceded by skirmishes that involved both air forces: on 25 February, a YARAF MiG-17 was damaged by a 9K32 Strela-2 MANPADS.
 On 28 February, the Southerners launched an invasion of North Yemen, and their air force bombed the Taiz airfield, and claimed to have destroyed up to six aircraft.
 Northern air defences were then bolstered and they shot down two PDRYAF Su-22s.
 In response, a campaign against the YAR's major air defence positions started, and most of these were destroyed.
 Moreover, three YARAF MiG-17s were shot down by PDRYAF MiG-21s.
 At the end of the war, the YARAF's combat aircraft fleet was almost completely destroyed.